lightstep/opentelemetry-prometheus-sidecar/README.md

 Use the `--destination.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.

-Use the `--opentelemetry.use-meta-labels` flag to add discovery meta-labels to all exported timeseries.

 #### Filters

 The `--filter` flag allows to provide filters which all series have to pass before being sent to the destination.
 Filters use the same syntax as [Prometheus instant vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors), e.g.:

 ```